ahmadnajmi90/nexscholarsys/README.md

 7. GPT-4o generates insights explaining why each supervisor is a good match for:
    - The student's search query
    - The student's research profile (if available)

+### AI Matching Feature

+The AI Matching feature extends the semantic search capabilities with a more comprehensive matching system:

+1. **Multiple Search Types:**
+   - **Supervisor Search:** For students to find potential research supervisors
+   - **Student Search:** For academicians to find potential students to supervise
+   - **Collaborator Search:** For academicians to find potential research collaborators

+2. **Role-Based Access Control:**
+   - Only academicians can search for students and collaborators
+   - Students (postgraduates and undergraduates) can search for supervisors
+   - The interface dynamically adjusts based on user role

+3. **Advanced Filtering:**
+   - Filter by research expertise/field
+   - Filter by university affiliation
+   - Filter by availability status

+4. **Search Experience:**
+   - Type-specific search tabs for switching between search modes
+   - Guided search interface with suggestions
+   - Responsive grid layout for results
+   - Progressive loading for better performance
+   - AI-generated insights for each match

+5. **Technical Implementation:**
+   - Uses the same embedding infrastructure as supervisor matching
+   - Optimized threshold values for different query types
+   - Role-specific matching logic
+   - Comprehensive caching for performance
+   - Detailed logging for diagnostics

+To use the AI Matching feature:
+1. Navigate to the "AI Matching" page
+2. Select your desired search type (Supervisors, Students, or Collaborators)
+3. Enter your search query
+4. Apply any desired filters
+5. View detailed matches with AI-generated insights

 ### Qdrant Vector Database Integration